 While effects vary with temperature and salinity, as a general rule, concentrations of dissolved oxygen above 5 mg/L are considered supportive of marine life, concentrations below 5 mg/L are potentially harmful, and concentrations below 2 mg/L—a common threshold for hypoxia—are associated with a wider range of harmful effects (e.g., some juvenile fish, crustaceans, and mollusks that cannot leave the area may die).
-All four regions had dissolved oxygen levels above 5 mg/L in at least 60 percent of their coastal waters, except for the Southeast Coast in 2005–2006 (Exhibit 5).
-The Gulf Coast and Southeast Coast had the largest proportion of hypoxic waters.
+All four regions had dissolved oxygen levels above 5 mg/L in at least 65 percent of their coastal waters in 2015, with the West Coast having the highest rate at 84 percent of the area (Exhibit 5).

-- At each sample location, the components of this indicator may have a high level of temporal variability.
+At each sample location, the components of this indicator may have a high level of temporal variability.
 This survey is intended to characterize the typical distribution of water quality conditions in coastal waters during the summer.
 It does not consistently identify the “worst-case” condition for sites experiencing occasional or infrequent hypoxia, nutrient enrichment, or decreased water clarity at other times of the year.